aadya940/native-layer/README.md

 Agent frameworks assume your tools are Python functions or HTTP endpoints.
 If you have performance-critical code, hardware interfaces, or existing C/C++ libraries you want an agent to use, you're either rewriting them in Python or wrapping them in layers of FFI boilerplate.

 Native Layer skips that.
-Any language that exports a C ABI works — Rust, Zig, C, C++.
+Any language that exports a C ABI works: Rust, Zig, C, C++.
 The agent calls your compiled code directly, zero-copy where possible.